 Will lifeguards be on duty?

-Atlantic City Beach is officially open on July 4th when lifeguards will be on duty from 10 am to 6 pm.
+Atlantic City Beach is officially open on Memorial Day when lifeguards will be on duty from 10 am to 6 pm.
 We have not yet seen if they will be on duty earlier this year.

 Will bathrooms be open at the Atlantic City beaches?

-Yes, Governor Murphy’s order calls for the opening of shower pavilions, changing areas, and restrooms at beaches.
+Yes, we expect shower pavilions, changing areas, and restrooms at beaches to be open.

 Will the Atlantic City Boardwalk be open?

 Yes, the Atlantic City Boardwalk will be open.
-Keep in mind that most businesses and family attractions along the boardwalk will be closed.
+Keep in mind that most businesses and family attractions along the boardwalk have varying hours.

 Will face masks be required at Atlantic City beaches?

-We have not seen any specific rules regarding face masks for this beach.
-We encourage beach goers to follow Governor Murphy’s recommendations.
+We have not seen any specific rules regarding face masks for this beach for the summer of 2022.
+We encourage beachgoers to follow Governor Murphy’s recommendations.

 Where can I park for Atlantic City beaches?